vitekarashwini/nlp-lab7-word2vec/README.md

-# 🧠 NLP Lab 7 — Word2Vec & Word Embeddings
+# Word2Vec & Word Embeddings

 This project demonstrates **Word2Vec training and analysis**, part of my NLP coursework at Northeastern University.
 It includes: